Knio/dominate.js/README.md

 );
 ```

-Tag functions accept many different arguments: strings, DOM elements, and objects.
+Tag functions accept many different arguments: *strings*, *DOM elements*, and *JavaScript objects*.

+### Strings

-Strings will be added as TextNodes to the element.
-These strings do not need to be escaped, for example:
+Strings will be converted to `TextNodes` and added as children to the element.
+These strings do not need to be escaped, and there is no possibility of cross site scripting when adding content this way.
+For example:

 ```javascript
 document.body.appendChild(